Towards a Happy Workplace

 Employee Health Check-up Headcount and Expenses

-Height, weight, blood pressure, waist circumference, vision test, color blindness test, hearing test, routine urine test, routine blood test, complete blood count, liver function test, gallbladder function test, kidney function test, diabetes screening, blood lipid test, cardiac function test, chest X-ray, physical examination, ultrasound, and bone density test.
+Height, weight, blood pressure, waist circumference, vision, color blindness test, hearing test, routine urine test, routine blood test, blood cell classification count, liver function test, gallbladder function, kidney function test, diabetes test, blood lipid test, heart function test, chest X-ray, physical examination, ultrasound examination, bone density test.

 Item | Billion HQ | Yilan Plant | BEC Taiwan | Billion EVC | Billion Watts |